diasurgical/psx-tools/README.md

 that the content of the PS1 CDROM is in the folder `ps1_assets`, and that `smpq` is installed on your system.
 On Ubuntu-flavoured OSes, `smpq` can be installed by issuing the following command: `sudo apt-get install smpq`.

-To use one of the patches with DevilutionX, rename it to `patch_rt.mpq` and place it in the same folder as `diabdat.mpq`, then launch Diablo
+To use one of the patches with DevilutionX, rename it to `<Language Code>.mpq` and place it in the same folder as `diabdat.mpq`, then launch Diablo

 # Credits